 Steven H. Ranney*

-Gateway Environmental, LLC

-76599 Gallatin Road

-Gallatin Gateway, Montana 59730, USA

-John M. Syslo

-Montana Cooperative Fishery Research Unit and

-Department of EcologyMontana State University

-Post Office Box 173460

-Bozeman, Montana 59717, USA

-Al Zale

-U.S. Geological Survey, Montana Cooperative Fishery Research Unit,

-and Department of Ecology, Montana State UniversityPost Office Box 173460
+1546 Tempest Court

+#105

-Bozeman, Montana 59717, USA
+Bozeman, Montana 59718

-* Corresponding author: sranney@gw-env.com
+* Corresponding author: Steven.Ranney@gmail.com

 Abstract

 Relative weight (Wr) is commonly used to characterize fish condition.
 As a short-term indicator of fish condition, Wr could be biased high by the mass of recently ingested prey items.
 We estimated the maximum stomach volume of smallmouth bass Micropterus dolomieu and walleye Sander vitreus from the Midwestern United States and calculated the Wr of fish with empty stomachs (WrE), filled stomachs (WrMAX), and with observed stomach contents (Wr).
 No statistically significant difference existed between Wr and WrE of smallmouth bass or walleye in substock, stock-quality, quality-preferred, preferred-memorable, or memorable-trophy length categories.
 Significant differences existed between WrE and WrMAX in all five length categories of smallmouth bass but only in the quality-preferred length category of walleye.
 Significant differences existed between Wr and WrMAX in only the substock, stock-quality, and quality-preferred length categories of smallmouth; no significant differences existed between Wr and WrMAX of any length categories of walleye.
 The greatest difference between WrMAX and WrE of smallmouth bass was 4.4 in the substock length category.
 Because most management target ranges for Wr are 10 units wide, fisheries managers need not consider the stomach contents of smallmouth bass and walleye when setting target Wr ranges.